By: Leslie Bedell, D.C.

 The C.Ad (Certified Addictionologist) credential has been earned by nearly 1,000 Chiropractors who are positioned to offer at least one major treatment component with their spinal adjustments.
 Most of these Chiropractors are utilizing the Torque Release Technique as well as nutritional supplements and referrals to 12-Step programs.

 Dr. Leslie Bedell has been utilizing Torque Release Technique in her office at Agape Chiropractic Healing Center since 2005.
 She received her Post Graduate Board Certificatiion in Addictionology.
-Her office sees over 500 children as regular patients, many of whom have found help with learning challenges such as ADHD.
+Her office has helped hundreds of young patients, many of whom have found help with learning challenges such as ADHD.
 She has conducted clinical research with ADHD as well as Autism.
-Trained by Cloud-Townsend Communications to facilitate small recovery groups and teach classes in Boundaries, she facilitates Life Recovery Skills groups for men, women, and teens.
+Trained by Cloud-Townsend Communications to facilitate small recovery groups and has taught classes in Boundaries, Life Recovery Skills groups for men, women, and teens.
 Dr. Bedell works with other health professionals in order to offer multidisciplinary resources to adults and children seeking help for addictions and compulsive disorders.
 She can be reached at 425-888-1670 and is available for speaking engagements.